roh7/the-only-real-dev-language/README.md

 Installation
 ------------

 In Chrome, choose Window > Extensions.
-Drag CloudToButt.crx into the page that appears.
+Drag TheOnlyRealDevLanguage.crx into the page that appears.
+(Not uploaded yet!)

 Safari Version
 --------------